sandipsahoo2k2/my/articles/engineering/simple_resume.md

 Everyone is unique, and we all have something special to share with the world.
 So let’s share our personal brand with pride.

 You will be surprised how quickly it can be done. **Let's take a peak at John Doe's public homepage**, we just have to copy what he did.
 You might argue how is it better than others paid and head aching platforms, try it yourself.
-No tools, no money, and it’s done in no time :) Ok enough talking "let'do it" ->
+No tools, no money, and it’s done in no time :) Ok enough talking "let'do it" -> [Follow these steps](https://youtu.be/KvhbTv1FKdk)

 - Visit https://publichome.page/simpleresume, to see John Doe's clean and concise resume.